cloudstateu/k8s-aka-workshops-1/labs/Kubernetes/17_helm_charts/README.md

 In this task you are going to create your own helm chart.
 1. Run: `helm create mychart`.
 This command will create new directory "mychart".
 Explore the content of "mychart" directory.
 2. Take a look on templating engine.
 Open `templates/service.yaml` and see how template is defined, how "templates/service.yaml" and "values.yaml" are combined.
-3. Explore what will be the final yaml generated from template: `helm upgrade --install --dry-run --debug --generate-name ./mychart`.
+3. Explore what will be the final yaml generated from template: `helm install --dry-run --debug --generate-name ./mychart`.
 This command does a dry-run so in fact nothing happed.
 You can also run `helm template ./mychart` - this command does the same.
 4. Take a look and note which port is defined in resulting Service object.
 5. Open `values.yaml` and change `service.port` field to `81`
-6. Execute `helm upgrade --install --dry-run --debug --generate-name ./mychart` again and see that service port number has changed.
+6. Execute `helm install --dry-run --debug --generate-name ./mychart` again and see that service port number has changed.
 7. Open `values.yaml` and  back `service.port` field to `80`

 ## Task 3: Deploy your own helm chart